-The self-study is completed for review by the DOF/VPAA and the ADOF for Personnel, Development, and Diversity.
-The DOF/VPAA and ADOF for Personnel, Development, and Diversity will work with the Department Chair or Program Director if any revisions are necessary.
+The self-study is completed for review by the DOF/VPAA and the ADOF.
+The DOF/VPAA and the ADOF will work with the Department Chair or Program Director if any revisions are necessary.

 3. Three to Four Weeks Before the Review: